zwbx/SHIFT-Continuous_Test_Time_Adaptation/README.md

 This offcial demo provides a benchmark for test-time adaptation of semantic segmentation containing some prominent methods.

+# News
+- a evaluation bug has been fixed, please use the latest repo.

 ## Environment setup
 Please make sure that conda or miniconda is installed on your machine before running the following command: